Are you a cat or a dog person? Enough to break the ice.

 Ask your teammates to describe their personality trait(s) by matching it with their family’s.
 Not only does it make the individual comfortable by talking about personal stuff at work, but the person in question learns a lot about themselves.

 This icebreaker game comes with a lesson.
 As most remote teams are demographically and culturally diverse, they can be brought on common ground with this game.
-The rules are simple: Aliens have landed on earth and they want to learn about your organization.
-They don’t speak English and you have to explain your product/service to them with 5 symbols or pictures.
+The rules are simple: Aliens have landed on earth and want to learn about your organization.
+They don’t speak English, and you have to explain your product/service to them with five symbols or pictures.
 When the teams upload their pictures/symbols, you’ll get a deep dive into their understanding of the organization.
-Remember No judgment!
+Remember, no judgment!